ludiosarchive/Pyquitter/README.md

 Note that because `/home/me/my_settings.py` ends with '.py', the file will be checked for syntax errors using Python's `compile` function.
-If the file is modified and there are syntax errors, the callable passed to `ChangeDetector` will not be called.
+As with module files, if there are syntax errors, `callable` will not be called until the errors are fixed.

 To stop watching a non-module file: